Our on-pack labels and online information help people understand what’s in our products.

 Front-of-pack labels help people make healthier choices

 Front-of-pack (FOP) nutrition labels are designed to provide simplified nutrition information to consumers at a glance.
 They’re considered an effective way to help people make healthier food choices.
-And they encourage food companies to improve the nutritional quality of their products.
+And they encourage food companies to improve the nutritional quality of their products (Guiding principles and framework manual for front-of-pack labelling for promoting healthy diets, WHO 2019).

 However, numerous types of FOP labels have been developed and implemented in different countries.
 Some convey a positive, encouraging message, like the Healthy Choice logo in some Asian countries.
 Others contain warning signs, like the scheme in Chile, and there are also colour-coded % Guideline Daily Amount schemes, like the UK’s traffic lights.

 We apply several voluntary FOP labels across the world.
-For example, we use Healthy Choice logos (in Singapore, Thailand and Malaysia), the Health Star Rating, UK traffic lights, Keyhole, and SmartLabel online in the US.
+For example, we use Healthy Choice logos (in Singapore, Thailand and Malaysia), the Health Star Rating, UK traffic lights, Keyhole, and SmartLabel online in the US, aligned with local government endorsement.

 Positive, encouraging labels work best